Watchtower Study, Why We Are Happy Even Though They Hate Us, Week of June 1-7, 2026, Comments and Responses.

 One reason true Christians are persecuted is because we worship Jehovah.
 The one behind all the hatred toward God’s people is Satan, “the god of this system.”
 He blinds people’s minds so they cannot learn the truth about Jehovah and influences them to turn against those who know and love God.

-Speaking of those who would persecute and even kill some of his followers, Jesus said: “They have not come to know either the Father or me,” as recorded at John 16:2, 3.
+Speaking of those who would persecute and even kill some of his followers, Jesus said: “They have not come to know either the Father or me,” as mentioned at John 16:2, 3.

-2, 3.b) What effect does knowing this have on our way of seeing the opposition?
+2, 3.b) What effect does knowing this have on how we view our opponents?

 Understanding that they have been deceived by Satan helps us not to hate them.
 Recognizing that the cause of the persecution is Satan and his demons, who never rest in their fight against pure worship, helps us understand that our true enemy is Satan, not the people he has deceived.